 Complex problems require multi-layered and innovative responses.
 The cases presented in this working paper reveal the manifold, multi-beneficial approaches to adaptation that are possible within Africa's cities and urban areas.
-These case studies span approaches, among them ecosystem-based adaptation, policy intervention to change existent agricultural practices, and establishing water-reuse systems to address urgent population needs.
+These case studies span approaches, among them ecosystem-based adaptation, policy intervention to change existent agricultural practices, and water-reuse systems to address urgent population needs.
 A great number of the projects successfully pursued a multi-stakeholder approach involving all relevant stakeholders, and employing project managers with a broad range of disciplinary backgrounds to ensure a holistic approach to the adaptation challenge.
 Many involve community-based projects that focus on enhancing the resilience and capacity of local citizens in the face of diverse climate risks, such as extreme temperatures and degradation of ecosystems.
 The creation of partnerships such as the ones highlighted here deserves special emphasis.
 Creating partnerships between communities, government, the public sector and other relevant stakeholders proved to be a useful and powerful tool, both to generate trust, and to ensure a more sustainable implementation of the project.
-The studies underline that projects operating on the basis of low-technology solutions are generally more feasible, since they are easier to maintain for local citizens.
-Furthermore, they show that positive spill-over effects can be created by implementing projects with multiple benefits: This can be an urban green space that mitigates the risks of flooding and, simultaneously, creates public space for recreation and improved air quality.
-Or it can mean a job creation and training project for disadvantaged community members that, simultaneously restores wetlands and enhances biodiversity.
+The studies underline that projects operating on the basis of low-technology solutions are generally more feasible, since they are easier for local citizens to maintain.
+Furthermore, the case studies show that positive spill over effects can be created by implementing projects with multiple benefits: This can be an urban green space that mitigates the risks of flooding and, simultaneously, creates public space for recreation and improved air quality.
+Or it can mean a project that restores wetlands, enhances biodiversity, and, simultaneously, provides training and jobs for disadvantaged community members.

-Innovative implementation projects and creative solutions such as these are an inspiration for adaptation activities in urban Africa.
+Innovative implementation projects and creative solutions such as these should provide an inspiration for adaptation activities in urban Africa.
 Their successes and outcomes should be celebrated and shared.
-'Inspiring Climate Action in African Cities' is intended to do exactly that - to share these stories, learn from them and inspire decision makers to facilitate the urban environment and urban dwellers to adapt.
+'Inspiring Climate Action in African Cities' is intended to do exactly that - to share these stories, learn from them, and inspire decision-makers to create policies that help the urban environment and urban dwellers to adapt.

 The power of providing inspiration, and successes worth emulating, is difficult to measure, but should not be underestimated.
-This is the message expressed by Pierre Van Rensburg, the strategic executive with the Department of Infrastructure, Water and Technical Services, which oversees the Gorengab Water Reclamation Plant (case 4).
+This is the message expressed by Pierre Van Rensburg, the strategic executive with the Department of Infrastructure, Water and Technical Services, which oversees the Goreangab Water Reclamation Plant (case 4).